 Raised in rural Moweaqua, Illinois on a third-generation farm, Adcock credits his family’s work ethic with inspiring an interest in building companies.
 While pursuing electrical engineering and business administration degrees at the University of Florida in 2004, Adcock built his first venture, Street of Walls, a website aimed at helping undergraduates recruit for jobs in finance.
 By 2023, the platform had garnered 30 million unique views.

-After building Street of Walls and graduating in 2008, Adcock worked as an analyst at two hedge funds covering the staffing and headhunting industries.
-Through that experience, Adcock identified a major gap: traditional recruiters lacked the advanced technology needed to effectively source top-tier talent.
+After building Street of Walls and working as an analyst at two hedge funds covering the staffing and headhunting industry since graduating in 2008, Adcock identified a major gap: traditional recruiters lacked the advanced technology needed to effectively source top-tier talent.
 In 2013, Adcock co-founded Vettery with Adam Goldstein, a managing partner at one of the hedge funds Adcock used to work for.
 Vettery, an AI-powered online marketplace matching human capital to job opportunities, was acquired in 2018 for $100 million by The Adecco Group, a Switzerland-based global HR services firm.

 After the successful acquisition, Adcock found himself exploring aviation and hardware due to his passion for solving traffic and building sustainable transportation.
 In 2018, he co-founded another company with Goldstein called Archer Aviation.
 He funded the company with his own money and personally built the engineering lab for it at the University of Florida, his alma mater.
 Aiming to solve the dual problems of urban mobility and sustainable transportation, Archer builds electric vertical takeoff and landing (VTOL) aircraft.
 They raised a total of $1.5 billion and took the company public through a SPAC deal in 2021 at a valuation of $2.7 billion.

-Given the overlap between robotics research and autonomous vehicles, particularly in areas like battery design and Simultaneous Localization and Mapping (SLAM) development, many members of the Figure team bring experiences from autonomous and electric vehicle design.
+Given the overlap between robotics research and autonomous vehicles, particularly in areas like battery design and Simultaneous Localization and Mapping (SLAM) development, many members of the Figure team bring rich experiences from autonomous and electric vehicle design.
 For example, McCall was previously Senior Automotive Designer at Rivian, Senior Automotive Designer at Audi, Automotive Designer at Faraday Future, and Automotive Designer at Ford.
 DeDonato was previously Senior Manager of Vehicle Hardware Platforms at both Woven Planet Holdings and the Toyota Research Institute.
-Rose was previously Lead Robotics Engineer at Arrival, Senior Controls Engineer at Apple, Robotics Engineer at Boston Dynamics, and Roboticist at Google.
-Past team members include Figure’s founding CTO, Jerry Pratt, who served as a senior research scientist at IHMC for 20 years and received a PhD from MIT in computer science.
-He left Figure to start his own humanoid robotics company, Persona in June 2024.
+Bardon was previously Head of Avionics at Archer, Head of Avionics at Airbus, and Technical Engineering Manager at VT iDirect.
+Past team members include Figure’s founding CTO Jerry Pratt, who served as a senior research scientist at IHMC for 20 years and received a PhD from MIT in computer science.
+He left Figure to start his own humanoid robotics company, Persona.

 Product